ietf-tapswg/api-drafts/draft-ietf-taps-impl.md

   network protocol.
 These are added to the set of candidate Local Endpoints for this connection.

-  Gathering locals is primarily an endpoint local operation, although it might involve exchanges with a STUN server to derive server reflexive locals, or with a TURN server or other relay to derive relayed locals.
+  Gathering Local Endpoints is primarily a local operation, although it might involve exchanges with a STUN server to derive server reflexive locals, or with a TURN server or other relay to derive relayed locals.
   It does not involve communication with the Remote Endpoint.